 We have been blessed to have a photography studio based in the heart of Sacramento.
 Although we have to endure the heat of the summer, we are conveniently located near some of the world’s most beautiful locations.
 From calm rivers and lakes, to high cliffs and magnificent beaches, Sacramento is our studio’s hub for a quick trip to any of these incredible scenes.
 While we focus on our couple’s connections (and frankly the backdrop shouldn’t matter), it is still fun to explore these backdrops as each spot allows our creativity to flourish.

 Here are nine locations that you should definitely look into when booking your engagement photography session in and around Sacramento.
+For more location options, see this article on Wedding Maps.

 This location is about 30 mins north of Sacramento and makes for insane sunsets.
 Most of the land is private, so you must get permission to drive up to the top.
 It is worth the effort as the views are 360!